cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 :::

 :::danger IMPORTANT
-Please note that MySQL 8 is not supported on CloudLinux OS 6.
+Please note that MySQL 8 and MariaDB 10.6 are not supported on CloudLinux OS 6.
 :::

 **_MySQL Governor is compatible only with MySQL 5.x, 8.0; MariaDB & Percona Server 5.6._**